embiimob/Sup/README.md

 Sup!? (satoshi universal protocol) demonstrates fully trustless, censorship free, social media with private messaging, file sharing, DAO voting, website publishing and tradeable blockchain objects.

-This experiment is using an ancient blockchain protocol called P2FK (Pay to Future Key) invented by http://HugPuddle.org in 2013.
+This experiment is using an ancient blockchain protocol called P2FK (Pay to Future Key) invented by embii in 2013 as part of the HugPuddle project

 P2FK was directly inspired by the satoshi uploader  see --> https://cirosantilli.com/satoshi-uploader

 ## **Installation**

 1. Download Supv0.7.6-beta.zip ( https://github.com/embiimob/Sup/releases/download/Supv0.7.6-beta/Supv0.7.6-beta.zip )
-2. Create a folder on your **fastest** disk drive with at least **100GB** free (it will be storing the bitcoin testnet blockchain)
+2. Create a folder on your **fastest** disk drive with at least **300GB** free (it will be storing the bitcoin testnet blockchain)
 3. Unzip all contents into the folder
 4. Run SUP.exe